 You Will Receive:

-A certified copy of the birth certificate which may be used for retirement purposes, passports, social services, school enrollment, and other legal reasons.
-If the search provides no record, a Certification of Record Search will be provided.
+A certified copy of a birth certificate that may be used for retirement purposes, passports, social services, school enrollment, and other legal purposes.
+If a search for a record is conducted and no record is found, a Certification of Record Search will be provided.

 Corrections to an Existing Birth Certificate: